coq/coq/doc/sphinx/proof-engine/ltac.rst

       may fail on a slow one.
 The converse is even possible if you combine a timeout with some other tacticals.
 This tactical is hence proposed only for convenience during debugging or other development phases, we strongly advise you to not leave any timeout in final scripts.
-Note also that this tactical isn’t available on the native Windows port of Coq.

 Timing a tactic
 ~~~~~~~~~~~~~~~